 First and foremost, I want you to know I did not receive Alpha Brain free of charge to review.
-I bought my Alpha Brain with my own money using a discount code GETONNIT15 to save 10% and I spent over $100 to get free shipping.
-I bought a bottle of Alpha Brain and a box of Alpha Brain Instant, peach flavored because it was on sale.
+I bought my Alpha Brain with my own money using a discount code GETONNIT15 to save 15% and I spent over $100 to get free shipping.
+I bought a bottle of Alpha Brain and a box of Alpha Brain Instant (peach flavored) because it was on sale.
 After a few days of waiting, both products arrived, and I was ready to get in the zone.

 Alpha Brain Review: Dose 01

 The directions say to take two Alpha Brain capsules with a light meal, so that is what I did.
 Since I did not find any information to say I should not, I drank a small cup of coffee about 30 minutes after my meal.
 I almost immediately began to think that was a mistake.
 I began to feel jittery, nauseous, and sluggish.
 This was the exact opposite of the effect I was hoping to feel.
-The only zone I was feeling was my one involving my new Saatva Latex Hybrid Mattress.
+The only zone I was feeling was my one involving my new Saatva Latex Hybrid Mattress, because all I wanted to do was lay down.
 I did not feel well, but I chalked it up to the coffee and a doubling up of Nootropics.